 Hypertension is actually high blood pressure.
 Headache, tension, restlessness are some of the symptoms, whereas hypertension can even go unnoticed.
 Regular checkup will detect high blood pressure.
 Now-a-days, there are free blood pressure measuring machines in many departmental stores including Walmart.

-Childhood obesity will result in high cholesterol in the blood stream, which may become the root of many heart diseases in the later time of life.
+Childhood obesity results in high cholesterol in the blood stream, which may become the root of many heart diseases in the later time of life.

 Obesity is sometimes a reason of children’s type 2 diabetes.
 Symptoms of type 2 diabetes are extreme weakness and/or tiredness, extreme thirst, increased urination, abdominal pain, nausea, and in many cases, blurry vision.

 Obesity is a reason of sleep disorder in children, which results in tiredness, lack of focus, weak immune system, and lack of control over emotions.